plebbit/plebbit-js/README.md

 Challenge {
   type: 'image/png' | 'text/plain' | 'chain/<chainTicker>' // tells the client how to display the challenge, start with implementing image and text only first
-  challenge: string // base64 or utf8 required to complete the challenge, could be html, png, etc.
+  challenge: string // base64 or utf8 required to complete the challenge, could be html, png, etc. caseInsensitive?: boolean // challenge answer capitalization is ignored, informational only option added by the challenge file
 }
 Encrypted {
   // examples available at https://github.com/plebbit/plebbit-js/blob/master/docs/encryption.md